This article was updated on April 29, 2022.

-This is a contributed article from John Allen, RingCentral US.
+Contributed from John Allen, RingCentral US

-#1 Simple Navigation
+#1 Simple navigation

 Unless you are a specialist real estate professional, your site should have some common features:

 - About - A potential client likes to know who they are dealing with.
-Your About section can list the members of your team, their individual experience, and some details about the agency itself.
+Your About section can list the members of your team, their individual experiences, and some details about the agency itself.

-- Listings - Depending on the size of your agency and the number of properties you are representing, you want a clearly distinct listings section.
+- Listings - Depending on the size of your agency and the number of properties you are representing, you want a clearly distinct real estate listings section.
 Which properties are for sale or for rent?
 Differentiate between property types, such as houses and condominiums or commercial and industrial properties.

 - Guides - You should have two separate guides; one for buyers and one for sellers.
 These inform potential clients as to the process they will undergo if they get involved with your agency.
 Setting out the processes simply and clearly can help clients understand how you will work with them and for them.

-- Financing - Although not every agency will offer this, many real estate professionals have close relationships with financial institutions who offer mortgages and property loans.
+- Financing - Although not every agency will offer this, many real estate professionals have close relationships with financial institutions that offer mortgages and property loans.
 A good working relationship with such an institution may be the reason a client chooses your agency.

 - Blogs - Blog posts are a good way to drive traffic to your main website.
 The posts can cover a range of topics such as local property prices, financing, and even local weather patterns.
-Blogs can often help provide useful information to first time home buyers or people planning to move to your area from out of state.
+Blogs can often help provide useful information to first-time homebuyers or people planning to move to your area from out of state.

-#2 Advanced Search Options
+#2 Advanced search options

 Most agencies will have a large number of properties on their books at any one time.
 While simple demarcation between rent/buy, house/condo, etc., may suffice for a simple search, most potential buyers or renters want specific features in their ideal property.
 An advanced search option lets them whittle down longer lists into a more manageable shortlist of properties they may be interested in.
 These can include: